Butterfly (Kylie Minogue song): Reception and live performances

 The single releases were only available via the website of Blueplate Records, with buyers required to contact the label by phone for purchases.
 "Butterfly" debuted at number 42 on the Billboard Hot Dance Club Play in September 2001, her first entry since "Confide in Me" (1994).
 The single peaked at number 14 in October and spent a total of 12 weeks on the chart, her longest run at the time.
 Due to its popularity, "Butterfly" was included as a bonus track on the US edition of Minogue's eighth studio album Fever (2002), distributed by Capitol Records.

 Nick Levine of Digital Spy and Nick Smith of musicOMH picked "Butterfly" as one of the standout tracks from Light Years.
+American writer Louis Virtel highlighted the track as one of Minogue's best, praising it as "a blitzing, wing-flapping, runway-dominating flame vortex... [that] turns any club into a happening, hard-thrusting gay bar".
 Michael Dwyer of The Age found Minogue gives a "hardcore Mardi Gras" performance, while Mike Wass of Idolator praised the fluttery and memorable sound.
 Levine and Wass believed "Butterfly" should have been picked as a single due to its catchy tunes.
+Marc Andrews, the author of Kylie Song by Song (2022), commended Picchiotti for making the track "not just dancefloor friendly but literally fly!".
 Sal Cinquemani of Slant Magazine stated house tracks "On a Night Like This" and "Butterfly" predicted the rise of EDM music and created the template for Minogue's releases over the next 15 years.

 Minogue performed "Butterfly" in June 2000 at London's G-A-Y nightclub, along with other songs such as "Spinning Around", "Better the Devil You Know" and "Step Back in Time".
-She went on to perform the track on her sixth concert tour, On a Night Like This (2001), in which she caressed and interacted with a group of male dancers.
+She went on to perform the track on her sixth concert tour, On a Night Like This (2001), in which she caressed and interacted with a group of shirtless male dancers.
+Andrews felt the performance transformed the track into "a sexed-up club banger."
 Muri Assunção of Billboard praised the sensual and entertaining performance, calling it a tribute to "the gay leather fetish fans;" while Mike Gee of The Sydney Morning Herald highlighted it as an energetic and "ass-shaking fun" segment.
 The Sandstorm Dub of "Butterfly" was used as a dance interlude in Showgirl: The Homecoming Tour (2006–2007).